Idea for a very open ID

 Assortment of user profiles returned for sign on

-I felt a little sad when I noticed that the repository had no commits since late-April 2011.
-This idea clearly generated some interest.
-It is quite appealing from a user-centric point-of-view.
-Yet something may come of it eventually, as Luis’s Smart Identity Widget repository has 17 people following it on Github.
+I felt a little sad when I noticed that the repository had no commits since April 2011.
+The idea clearly generated some interest, though.
+It is quite appealing.
+Something may come of it eventually, as Luis’s Smart Identity Widget repository still has 17 followers on Github.
+Licensing is under CreativeCommons/by-sa/3.0/.

 Tags: , , ,